 Inclusion at its best

-The Communication Centre at King Charles is based on the Borrington Road and Hillgrove school sites.
+The Communication Centre at King Charles is based on the Borrington and Hillgrove Sites.
 Both centres provide effective and incredibly successful working environments, specialist resources and teaching for students with autism and specific language difficulties.

 We are a ‘centre without walls’ whereby inclusiveness is promoted at all levels and seen as a two way process that involves all staff and students throughout school.